alejocp00/alejocp00/README.md

 Hello there!
 My name is Alejandro and I'm currently finishing my Computer Science degree at MatCom, UH.

 * 🌍 I'm based in La Habana, Cuba.
-* 🧠  I'm learning game development with Unity and Godot
+* 🧠 I'm learning Unity and Godot on my free time.
+* 🎮 Do you wanna develop a game?

 ###